Holly-Horwood/keto_kitchen/README.md

 - Used to add style to the web page.

 **Bootstrap**
 - Bootstrap was mainly used for positioning with its grid system to position containers.
-It was also used to create buttons, dropdowns, navbar and cards.
+The card deck component was used to house each recipe.
+Bootstrap was also used to create buttons, dropdowns and navbar.

 **Javascript**
-- Was used to connect with the APIs and to manipulate them.
-It was also used to create some interactive aspects of the newsletter form.

-**DOC API**
+- Was used for modal autofocus, image size restrictions and previews as well as the changing of the navbar colour on scroll.

+**MongoDB**
+- Used to store all recipe input on a cloud based database.

+**Pymongo**
+- Used to interact with the MongoDB database from Python.

+**Flask**
-- Used to retrieve data on Department of Conservation campsites and huts throughout New Zealand.
+- Used to create Python routes and render or redirect them.

-**Google Maps API**
-- Google maps was used to display the map of New Zealand and create markers and marker clusters.
+**Jinja**
+- Used to create Python templates in HTML.

 **Font Awesome**
 - Used for icons on the page such as the footer links and search icon.

 ### **Other resources:**

-**Stack Exchange**
-- Geo.js was found here courtesy of gatadeoro and converted from Python code to Javascript for use in this project. https://gis.stackexchange.com/questions/225065/converting-nztm-new-zealand-transverse-mercator-to-lat-long

 **Stack Overflow**
-- Used as a resource when needing help or guidance, mostly with Javascript.
+- Image preview for add and edit pages.
+Original code courtesy of nkon https://stackoverflow.com/questions/4459379/preview-an-image-before-it-is-uploaded

+**YouTube**
+- Navbar colour change on scroll - Code courtesy of System 22 I.T.
+Solutions https://www.youtube.com/watch?v=AM-GT_0Uu5w

 **W3C Markup & CSS Validators**
 - Used to check validity of HTML and CSS code used in this project.

 **JSHint**
 - Used to check all JS code for errors.

-**Ajax Loader**
-- Used to create the map loader icon.

-**GIMP**
-- Used to alter images and icons

 **MDN**
 - Main resource for research and help.